Reagent RBCs

 These are suspensions of human red blood cells with known antigen profiles.
 They are commercially prepared and used in various tests to detect and identify red blood cell antibodies in a patient’s serum or plasma, or to confirm ABO grouping

-Main Types of Reagent RBCs and Their Uses
+Main Types of Reagent RBCs & Their Uses

 We use different types of reagent RBCs for different jobs:

-ABO Reverse Grouping Cells (A1 Cells and B Cells)
+ABO Reverse Grouping Cells (A1 Cells & B Cells)

 • Purpose: Used in Reverse Typing to detect the expected naturally occurring ABO antibodies (anti-A and anti-B) in patient plasma/serum, confirming the forward type